wonderit/indoor-segmentation-android/README.md

 # Tensorflow Android Deeplabv3 with MobileNetV2 as a Backbone.

-This app is for indoor segmentation - indoor semantic image segmentation for Android devices using Deeplabv3 MobileNetV2 trained with ADE20K dataset.
+This app is for indoor segmentation - indoor semantic segmentation for Android devices

+using Deeplabv3 MobileNetV2 trained with ADE20K dataset.

 ## Description